 Which restaurants open in Barcelona on Sundays and Mondays?

-Sundays and Mondays are traditional closing days in Spain for restaurants and Barcelona is no exception.
-It is notoriously hard to find nice places to eat on these days and if you don’t plan it properly you can end up in terrifyingly bad tourist dives, very disappointed and in a city as famous for gastronomy as Barcelona, there is no excuse to eat badly!
+Sundays and Mondays are traditional closing days in Spain for restaurants, and Barcelona is no exception.
+It is notoriously hard to find nice places to eat on these days.
+If you don’t plan it properly, you can end up in terrifyingly bad tourist dives, very disappointed.
+In a city as famous for gastronomy as Barcelona, there is no excuse to eat badly!

 As our clients are always asking us to recommend excellent restaurants on these days, we have put together a little list of places we enjoy and who are open on Sunday lunch and Monday lunch and/or Monday dinner, so you will never be without some foodie recs under your belt on your next trip to Barcelona!
 Always book in advance to avoid waiting in line or being turned away.